cinaaaa/pleex/CONTRIBUTING.md

 # Contribute.md

-Thanks for your interest in React Tagify.
+Thanks for your interest in Pleex.
 We welcome all forms of contribution - from issue reports, to Adding Features.

 ## Team members